SapphireLab/Sapphire-TTS-Collection/OpenSource/Official/2024.08.27_Mini-Omni/Paper.md

 > Recently, an increasing number of studies have employed audio tokenization to bridge the gap between audio and text.
 > Audio tokenization converts continuous audio signals into discrete audio tokens, enabling large language models to perform inference and even cross-modal interactions.
 > As a result, a variety of speech-text tasks, such as ASR, TTS, music understanding and generation, and sound editing, can be accomplished.
-> MegaTTS \citep{megatts} utilized audio codecs for speech synthesis, while efforts like InstructTTS \citep{instructtts}, SpearTTS \citep{spearTTS}, and Voicebox \citep{voicebox} have further explored optimizations in decoding methods and conditioning techniques, employing Diffusion as the converter from tokens to audio.
+> [Mega-TTS](../../../Models/Speech_LLM/2023.06.06_Mega-TTS.md) utilized audio codecs for speech synthesis, while efforts like [InstructTTS](../../../Models/Prompt/2023.01.31_InstructTTS.md), [SPEAR-TTS](../../../Models/Speech_LLM/2023.02.07_SPEAR-TTS.md), and [Voicebox](../../../Models/Speech_LLM/2023.06.23_VoiceBox.md) have further explored optimizations in decoding methods and conditioning techniques, employing Diffusion as the converter from tokens to audio.

 ### Real-Time Human-Machine Interaction Models

 > Since the introduction of GPT-4o \citep{gpt4}, real-time conversational models have achieved unprecedented results, providing near-instantaneous voice feedback to user inputs, marking a significant milestone for the next generation of multi-modal large models.
 > However, the technical implementations remain proprietary.
 > Models with real-time interaction capabilities are currently scarce.
-> SpeechGPT \citep{speechgpt} is an early end-to-end speech interaction model; however, it still suffers from latency due to the Audio-Text-Text-Audio(A-T-T-A) process, similar to Spectron \citep{Spectron}.
+> [SpeechGPT](../../../Models/Speech_LLM/2023.05.18_SpeechGPT.md) is an early end-to-end speech interaction model; however, it still suffers from latency due to the Audio-Text-Text-Audio(A-T-T-A) process, similar to Spectron \citep{Spectron}.
-> LauraGPT \citep{lauragpt} also employs a similar approach but not for voice conversation scenario.
+> [LauraGPT](../../../Models/Speech_LLM/2023.10.07_LauraGPT.md) also employs a similar approach but not for voice conversation scenario.
-> VITA \citep{vita} and Qwen-audio2 \citep{qwen2audio} are two models that support voice input, but they output text and rely on external TTS systems for speech synthesis. \textbf{Mini-Omni} is a fully end-to-end speech-to-speech conversational model.
+> [VITA](../2024.08.09_VITA/Paper.md) and [Qwen2-Audio](../../../Models/Speech_LLM/2024.07.15_Qwen2-Audio.md) are two models that support voice input, but they output text and rely on external TTS systems for speech synthesis. ***Mini-Omni*** is a fully end-to-end speech-to-speech conversational model.
 > Through our exploration, we have identified the biggest challenge in advancing this field: the logical inconsistency in reasoning when only the audio modality is present, which we will address in the following chapter.

 ## 3.Methodology: 方法

-> Our innovation stems from existing methods such as SpeechGPT \citep{speechgpt} and Spectron \citep{Spectron} utilize the A-T-T-A approach, which mitigates the challenges of direct audio learning by guiding the speech generation process through text.
+> Our innovation stems from existing methods such as [SpeechGPT](../../../Models/Speech_LLM/2023.05.18_SpeechGPT.md) and Spectron \citep{Spectron} utilize the A-T-T-A approach, which mitigates the challenges of direct audio learning by guiding the speech generation process through text.
 > However, generating text first and then audio is suboptimal for real-time dialogue scenarios.
 > To address this, we propose a novel method for simultaneous text and audio generation.
 > This approach hypothesizes that text outputs have higher information density, allowing for the same response with fewer tokens.